logzio/logz-docs/_source/logzio_collections/_tracing-sources/opentelemetry.md

 This topic explains how to install the OpenTelemetry Collector.
 For an overview of the process to send traces to Logz.io, see [Getting started with Logz.io Distributed Tracing](https://docs.logz.io/user-guide/distributed-tracing/getting-started-tracing).

+To learn more about tracing instrumentation, see [Setting up instrumentation and ingesting traces.](https://docs.logz.io/user-guide/distributed-tracing/tracing-instrumentation)

 ### OpenTelemetry components

 The OpenTelemetry Collector pipeline has the following main components: